Category Archives: Uncategorized

 Many of us practice grounding without even thinking about it.
 You can probably recall a time when you were immersed in nature, feeling relaxed and refreshed.
 Remember how that feeling of rejuvenation persisted even when you were back in your busy life.
 This is due to the physiological effects of grounding.

 These beautiful warm, still days of Autumn are perfect to get your shoes off and do some grounding.
-When you connect with the Earth through the soles of your feet, through your skin, you also connect with the free electrons that flow through the earth’s surface.
-This is excellent when it comes to improving your health because these electrons help rebalance you physically, mentally and even spiritually.
-Not only do they leave you feeling calmer, they also have an impact on health issues.
+When you connect with the Earth through the bare skin on the soles of your feet you also connect with the free electrons that flow through the earth’s surface.
+This is excellent when it comes to improving your wellness because these electrons help rebalance you physically, mentally and even spiritually.
+Not only do they leave you feeling calmer, but they also have an impact on health issues.

-By improving physiological processes Grounding helps reduce or reverse many health issues that lead to chronic disease.
-These include lower blood pressure, lower stress levels, repaired muscles, reduced pain, improved sleep, reduced anxiety and depression, enhanced mood, clear mind and even help with varicose veins.
+By improving physiological processes grounding helps reduce or reverse many health issues that lead to chronic disease.
+These results include lower blood pressure, lower stress levels, repaired muscles, reduced pain, improved sleep, reduced anxiety and depression, enhanced mood, clear mind and even help with varicose veins.

 What Is Grounding

-Grounding is an ancient therapeutic technique that’s essential for our wellness In our modern world our bodies are constantly surrounded and impacted by a wide range of many toxins.
-These include pesticide residue on fresh produce, hormones in meat and dairy foods, chemicals in furnishings and cleaning products, toxins in our personal care products including shampoo, cosmetics and toothpaste, heavy metal residues, air pollution and one we often don’t consider, electronic pollution.
+Grounding is an ancient therapeutic technique that’s essential for our wellness.
+In our modern world our bodies are constantly surrounded and impacted by a vast range of toxins.
+These include pesticide residue on fresh produce, hormones in meat and dairy foods, chemicals in furnishings and cleaning products, toxins in personal care products including shampoo, cosmetics and toothpaste, heavy metal residues, air pollution and one we often don’t consider, electronic pollution.

-This cocktail of toxins which we’re exposed to every single day, impacts our body and our health causing inflammation and free radicals which leads to chronic illness and disease.
+This cocktail of toxins which we’re exposed to every single day, impacts our body and our health and wellness, causing inflammation and free radicals which leads to chronic illness and disease.

 How to Connect With the Earth and Ground Yourself